What's new in C# 7.2

 Language features introduced in 7.2 let you work with value types while using reference semantics.
 They are designed to increase performance by minimizing copying value types without incurring the memory allocations associated with using reference types.
 The features include:

 inmodifier on parameters, to specify that an argument is passed by reference but not modified by the called method.
+Adding the

 ref readonlymodifier on method returns, to indicate that a method returns its value by reference but doesn't allow writes to that object.
+Adding the

 readonly structdeclaration, to indicate that a struct is immutable and should be passed as an

 inparameter to its member methods.
+Adding the

 ref structdeclaration, to indicate that a struct type accesses managed memory directly and must always be stack allocated.
+Adding the

 You can read more about all these changes in Using value types with reference semantics.